AnniAgra786/Raksha_Pipes_Business_Analyst/README.md

 #### Sales by Category:
 Categorizing sales data provides insights into product segment performance, facilitating targeted marketing efforts, assortment planning, and resource allocation for maximizing revenue generation.
+Orders Delivered by Shippers: Monitoring shipping performance ensures timely order fulfillment, enhances customer satisfaction, and enables negotiation with shipping partners for cost-effective and efficient delivery services.

+#### Profit and Count of Orders from Each City:
+Evaluating profitability and order frequency by city assists in geographic market analysis, identifying lucrative markets, and tailoring marketing strategies and inventory management to local demand patterns.

+#### Average Delivery Days for Day of Order:
+Calculating average delivery times helps in managing customer expectations, improving operational efficiency, and identifying bottlenecks in the supply chain for timely order fulfillment and enhanced customer satisfaction.